yangszwei/daanretard/README.md

 ```

 - Run `make build`
-- An file named "daanretard" should be created
+- A file named "daanretard" should be created

 > NOTE: You may want to rename daanretard to daanretard.exe on Windows system